MichaelDesantis/preactCalculator/README.md

 ### Notes (mostly for myself for now, I'll turn this into documentation later):

-* Preact CLI's test setup fails out of the box on both their lack of a test command and a badly configured ESlint setup (or code written by them that violates their own rules).
+* Preact CLI's test setup fails out of the box on both their lack of a test command and a badly configured ESlint setup (or code written by them that violates their own validation rules).

 * Switched out preact setup for my own.
 (I'll eject and config later.)
+EDIT: Their eject setup is a mess.
+And I'd like to demo the unit tests.
+Keeping this as Dev CLI build.

-* Assumes mocha global install as is.
+* Assumes mocha global install AND preact-cli install as is.

 * Avoid adding additional dependencies.
 You should be able to do this with vanilla CSS/JS and preact's methods.
 (We're only requiring CHAI for testing.)

 * It is apparently impossible to pass CSS styles as props to other nested components.
 Especially when each child component requires a unique position attribute to work with CSS native grid.
 Eval string type prop to JS for CSS class styling fails.
 Even when using examples straight out of Preact documentation.

 * I may have to try creating multiple classes within the same JS file to bypass the above issue.
+EDIT : Yeah, no go on this.
+CSS-Grid needs to accept strings as grid-area arguments.
+My program can't discern between a CSS var reference and a js reference.

 * I should also learn to use Regex, would have been massively useful during the validations.
+(Although there is no direct user input, so there is less to validate.)

+* Attempting separating logic into separate file for easy of logic testing.
+(This could come back to bite me when it comes to updating state) EDIT: Opting for direct component methods rather than import.
+Importing methods that require state awareness from a separate file without a context of state unnecessarily complicates things without a method-decoupling setup like MOBX or Redux. (which is overkill, as we only have 4 methods to this application).
+I'll just run unit tests on the component directly and attempt to use enzyme (shallow to render out the methods.

 ### Specs: